djarecka/pycontest_presentation_tmp/presentation/presentation.md

 ---
 ### <span style="color:purple">Automate testing: Integrate Travis CI with GitHub </span>

+- Have GitHub account
 - Create Travis CI account at [travis-ci.org](https://travis-ci.org/) (sign in with your GitHub account)
+- Choose the repos you want to test with Travis CI

+- Add .travis.yml file to your repo.
+- This file should contain all the commands needed to build your project on a fresh Linux or OSX machine.

 ---
 ### TODO<span style="color:purple">External resources</span>